 In a medical emergency, call 911 or go directly to the nearest hospital emergency room.

-Kaiser Permanente's existing Sunnyside hospital in Clackamas offers emergency services that can help you or a loved one with a medical emergency.
+Kaiser Permanente's Sunnyside hospital in Clackamas and Westside hospital in Hillsboro offer emergency services that can help you or a loved one with a medical emergency.
 We are available when you have a medical emergency, whether or not you have Kaiser Permanente health insurance.

 Emergency care is currently available 24 hours a day, seven days a week (including holidays) at these hospitals:

 Hillsboro, OR 97214

 OHSU Doernbecher Children’s Hospital